When did you take up photography?

 Tell us more about you Amanda.

 Well there’s not a lot to tell really.
 I was born in 1971 and have a lovely daughter named Kerry who is a talented singer and songwriter.
 She makes me very proud and does feature in a lot of my horror portraits.
 To listen to her music, please click here Kerry Sheree Singer and Songwriter.
 I’m also a proud grandmother of little Holly May, whom I love to bits.
-I’m also currently dating Mark who loves cemeteries, so it’s a perfect match.
+I’m also currently dating Mark who loves cemeteries, so it’s a perfect match and we live in Haunted Liverpool.

 My dreams would be to travel through the UK, just like the late Sir Simon Marsden and take photographs of spooky places.
 I would also love to own a shop where people could sit for a horror portrait and buy my photography or jewellery.
 At the moment, I’m a full time health & safety administrator, but I would love to earn a living from my photography.